jacksonet00/reply-chef/README.md

 ## How we built it

 ## Technologies Used
-- Python 3,
+- Python 3, NumPy, Pandas
-- Javascript, HTML, CSS
-- Numpy, Pandas, Google Cloud, Google NPL
+- Google Cloud Platform, Google NPL API, Firebase
-- React, Material UI
+- React, Javascript

 ## Challenges faced
 - Google Cloud's NLP API only classifies strings with less than 20 words.
 We solved this challenge by devloping our own classification model using NLTK in order to classify the non-compliant data.